cabol/nebulex/guides/migrating-to-v2.md

      are deprecated in v2.x.
   2. The stats support is optional by implementing the `Nebulex.Adapter.Stats` behaviour from the adapter.
-However, Nebulex provides a default implementation which is supported by the built-in adapters (with all callbacks overridable).
-  3. Default stats via `Nebulex.Adapter.Stats` are implemented by means of Erlang `:counters`.
-  4. See `Nebulex.Adapter.Stats` for more information about how to implement stats from the adapters in Nebulex v2.x.
+However, Nebulex provides a default implementation using [Erlang counters][https://erlang.org/doc/man/counters.html] which is supported by the built-in adapters.
+See `Nebulex.Adapter.Stats` for more information about how to implement stats from the adapters in Nebulex 2.x.
+  3. Since Nebulex 2.x on-wards, enabling stats is a matter of setting the option `:stats` to `true`.
+See `Nebulex.Cache` for more information.